w3yyb/AmazePHP/README.md

 # AmazePHP
 ## AmazePHP
-A good choice for starting a PHP small project, especially for APIs.
+A good choice for starting a PHP  project, it can be used for web and API development.
-It only takes 1 minute to start a project.
+It only takes ONE minute to start a project.
+It has super high performance, and a very easy to use development experience.

 ## features: